Saty248/Readme1/README.md

 # Issue

-couldnt build the transaction due the error which is given at the end of the 2nd file.
+after building the tx on the safe wallet which calls the registerAllowedOrderSigner and then executing it, what should I do next. i have pasted the transaction reciept at the end of the 2nd file.